Summer Reading for Rising Sophomores -- Advanced (2020-21)

-ENGLISH DEPARTMENT CHOICE: You must also read one book from the following list.
+ENGLISH DEPARTMENT CHOICE: You must also read two books from the following list.

 Pride and Prejudice.
 "It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife."
 So begins the famous love story of Elizabeth Bennet and Fitzwilliam Darcy, two people hampered by both pride and prejudice, who manage to figure things out in the end.